 Executive body gender balance policy

-With women making up 63% of its workforce at 31 December 2024, the Lagardère group has strong female representation and having a balanced representation of men and women in senior management positions is one of its priority commitments.
+With women making up 63% of its workforce at 31 December 2025, the Lagardère group has strong female representation and having a balanced representation of men and women in top executive positions is one of its priority commitments.

 In line with this commitment and with the recommendations of the Afep-Medef Code to which the Company adheres, General Management has adopted a diversity policy for the Group’s executive bodies, which is regularly reviewed by the Board of Directors and its Appointments, Remuneration and CSR Committee.

-Since the proportion of women executives of the Group reached 51% in 2020, General Management had decided in early 2021 to focus its efforts going forward on a smaller scope that is more representative of the Group’s top executives.
-The scope chosen takes into account the Group’s specific characteristics, notably its significant decentralised structure and international exposure and corresponds to: (i) members of the Group’s Executive Committee and their direct reports, (ii) members of the executive committees of the four main territories in which Lagardère operates, as well as all members of the management committees of the French administrative departments and senior executives in France, (iii) members of the executive committee and the management teams of the autonomous entities in the countries (including the subsidiaries of certain entities specifically dedicated to business lines and organised with their own management team) for Lagardère Travel Retail, (iv) members of the enlarged executive committee, i.e., members of the Executive Committee plus the activity and editorial managers for Lagardère News and Lagardère Radio, and (v) members of the management committees of Lagardère Paris Racing and Lagardère Live Entertainment.
+Since the proportion of women executives of the Group reached 51% in 2020, General Management had decided in early 2021 to focus its efforts going forward on a smaller scope that is representative of the Group’s top executives.
+The scope chosen takes into account the Group’s specific characteristics, notably its significant decentralised structure and international exposure and corresponds to: (i) members of the Group’s Executive Committee and their direct reports, (ii) members of the executive committees of the four major territories in which Lagardère operates, as well as all members of the management committees of the French administrative departments and senior executives in France for Lagardère Publishing, (iii) members of the executive committee and the management teams, members of the country management committees for Lagardère Travel Retail, (iv) members of the executive committee for Lagardère News and Lagardère Radio and (v) members of the management committees of Lagardère Paris Racing and Lagardère Live Entertainment.

-Within this new scope of just over 380 people (42% women representation at end-2020), in early 2021, General Management had set a target of women making up 45% of the population by the end of 2024.
-This will be achieved through several action plans, including:
+For this scope (which comprised 42% women at end-2020), in early 2021, General Management had initially set a target of 45% women representation by the end of 2024.
+This was to be achieved through several action plans, including:

 - actively seeking appropriate gender balance when recruiting for managerial positions, up to the short-list phase;